Sales Have Ended

-From ideas to the page to the stage, the Story Story Studio breaks down the elements of electric live storytelling, so anyone can dig into powerful scenes from real experience, then boldly step into the spotlight, and tell it like it is.
+Join us and learn how to become a better storyteller, on the page, around the fire and on stage.
+Story Story Studio breaks down the elements of storytelling, so anyone can dig into powerful scenes from real experience, then boldly step into the spotlight, and tell it like it is.
 In the Studio, find out how to dig up the extraordinary moments from your so-called “ordinary” life, and develop the concepts and connection that make stories ring with truth, power, insight, and humor.
 A Studio guide walks you through the steps to help you develop an engaging true story based on personal experience.
 So you can present your most authentic self to the world.
 All workshop attendees leave with a Studio kit.
 All ages with parent.

 When: Saturday January 21st from 1:30-4:30 PM.